-In addition to creating your own cloud and learning about how clouds form in the atmosphere, you can use this chart to explain the different types of clouds and where they form in the sky.
+In addition to creating your own cloud, you can use this chart to explore the different types of clouds and where they form in the sky.

 How to Make a Cloud Video